migueltc13/TryHackMe/INSTRUCTIONS.md

 ### 4. Keep track of which rooms you have complete

-By replacing '[ ]' with '[x]' in README.md file for each room you complete.
+By replacing '[ ]' with '[x]' in the README.md file for each room you complete.

 <br>